elliot-gh/Twitter-Context-Discord-Bot/README.md

-# Twitter-Quote-Discord-Bot
+# Twitter-Context-Discord-Bot

-Simple Discord bot that replies to linked Twitter URL(s) with quoted tweets, if any.
-This provides additional context to a linked Tweet as native Discord embeds currently do not show this info.
+Simple Discord bot that replies to linked Twitter URL(s) with quoted/replied tweets, if any.
+This provides additional context to a linked Tweet as native Discord embeds currently do not show any extra attached tweets.

 ## Setup